 - Make sure to actually use it!
 Many people don’t know that the FastPass system exists, don’t know how to use it, think they aren’t allowed to use it or think they have a limit on how many times they can use it.
 The Disneyland Paris FastPass system is a free service put in place for all guests to enjoy so be sure to make the most of it.

-- Get as many FastPass tickets as you can in the morning as they quite often run out later in the day depending on when you go.
+- Get as many FastPass tickets as you can in the morning as they can often run out later in the day depending on when you go.

 - If you’re close to several FastPass rides, go for the one with the shortest time before the return slot so you can get a second FastPass quicker.